run-ai/docs/docs/developer/admin-rest-api/overview.md

 ## Security and authentication

-You must be a verified user to make API requests.
-You can authorize against the API using a dedicated user and password provided by Run:AI Customer Support.
-Note that the regular user will not suffice for API access.
+You must create a _Client Application_ to make API requests.
+Once you have an application, you can call an API to get a time-bound bearer token.
+You can use the token for subsequent API calls.
+See more information under [calling REST APIs](../rest-auth.md)

-Once authenticated, you will receive a token (_bearer_) which you should use in all further API calls.

-Subsequent API calls would be made with the Header: `authorization: Bearer <token>`

 ## Example Usage (Python)